Hotz99/linux_kernel_module/README.md

         - implements an unlocked_ioctl function (or compat_ioctl for compatibility commands) that is called when an ioctl request is made from user space
         - reads the IOCTL command directly and processes it accordingly
 ## Making Unix system calls
-        Leveraged the crate `nix` to make syscalls
+        Leveraged the `nix` crate to make the ioctl syscalls.

 # C concepts

 ## Pointers
-    - a pointer variable holds a memory address.
-This address points to a location in memory where data is stored.
+    A pointer variable holds a memory address defining a location in memory where data is stored.

     1. CPU encounters a pointer variable
     2. reads the memory address stored in the pointer